Cricket is 'too slow' a sport for luger Shiva Keshavan

-India's veteran luger says he prefers the thrills of his death-defying sport over cricket's long lunch and tea breaks
+India's veteran luger Shiva Keshavan says he prefers the thrills of his death-defying sport over the ever-so-popular cricket's long lunch and tea breaks

 Rosa Khutor: India's veteran luger Shiva Keshavan said yesterday that he prefers the death-defying sport to the more sedate game of cricket — risking the wrath of a billion compatriots.